badersur/chirp/readme.md

 # Chirp

-A modified version of the supporting repo. for Microsoft Virtual Academy's course: [MEAN  Stack Jump Start](https://mva.microsoft.com/en-US/training-courses/mean-stack-jump-start-8442) which teaches the MEAN stack by building out a Twitter clone named Chirp!
+A modified version of the supporting repo. for Microsoft Virtual Academy's course: [MEAN  Stack Jump Start](https://mva.microsoft.com/en-US/training-courses/mean-stack-jump-start-8442) which teaches the MEAN stack by building out a Twitter clone!

 ## My work

-- Upgrading frameworks, libraries and modules to the latest versions
+- Upgraded frameworks, libraries and modules to the latest versions
 - Fixed documentaion (typos & missing instructions)

 ## Building Chirp, a MEAN Twitter Clone